 - Clarify your transfer date and what will happen on the day of the transfer in terms of rota, management reporting, information transfer and systems use.

-If you have any questions about a transfer of employer at work, please download the HR Solver app where you can find more information about TUPE.
-You can also chat live with one of our HR Gurus who can give you more specific information about your rights.
+If you have any questions about a transfer of employer, download the HR Solver app today where you can find more information about TUPE and chat live with one of our HR experts about your rights.